 The President of the Board of Pensions, five Executive Vice Presidents, and two Senior Vice Presidents form the Executive Team.
 The Board of Directors elects the President and the General Assembly confirms the election.
 The Directors also elect the senior officers and confirm their salaries.

 The Executive Team oversees business strategy and day-to-day operations at the Board of Pensions.
 The team

-The Reverend Frank Clark Spencer is the first minister of the Word and Sacrament to lead the Board of Pensions since the Reverend J. Phillips Noble served as Co-President with Arthur M. Ryan in 1987 and 1988.
-Rev. Spencer is an experienced business executive with Presbyterian roots that run generations deep.
+The Reverend Dr. Frank Clark Spencer is the first minister of the Word and Sacrament to lead the Board of Pensions since the Reverend J. Phillips Noble served as Co-President with Arthur M. Ryan in 1987 and 1988.
+Dr. Spencer is an experienced business executive with Presbyterian roots that run generations deep.